Ronald Lewis (actor)

-Ronald Glasfryn Lewis (11 December 1928 – 11 January 1982), was an actor, best known for his appearances in British films of the 1950s and 1960s.
+Ronald Glasfryn Lewis (11 December 1928 – 7 January 1982) was a Welsh actor, best known for his appearances in British films of the 1950s and 1960s.
+According to one magazine, "Lewis never really became a star.
+However, he almost became one – indeed, he played the lead roles in several key films, some quite famous, before his life and career took a disastrous turn."

 Early life and career

 Lewis was born in Port Talbot, Glamorgan, the son of an accountant.
 He moved with his family to London when he was seven.
 During the war he was evacuated back to south Wales, where he attended Bridgend Grammar School.
 There he played Bassanio in the school production of The Merchant of Venice.
 He decided to become an actor after seeing George Bernard Shaw's Saint Joan at the Prince of Wales Theatre in Cardiff.

-He studied at RADA, graduating in 1953.
+Lewis attended the Royal Academy of Dramatic Art and at the end of the first year was given a scholarship for the most promising student.

 Early roles

 Lewis's first professional role was in Oscar Wilde's An Ideal Husband (1950) in repertory at Worthing.
 He was in The Square Ring at Hammersmith.
+He worked at Regents Park Open Air Theatre appearing in Christopher Fry's Boy with a Cart in July 1952.
+He was also in a play The Bad Samaritan that played in 1953.

 Lewis had an uncredited bit part in Valley of Song, set in Wales.
 He was credited for the film version of The Square Ring (1953), for Ealing; The Beachcomber (1954), as a native islander; The Face of Love (1954) for the BBC; and Fantastic Summer (1955) for TV.
 He had a larger part in Helen of Troy (1955) as Aeneas and provided some romantic interest in The Prisoner (1955), with Alec Guinness.

-He was also in a play The Bad Samaritan.